arthurBarthe/debiased-spatial-whittle/paper/paper.md

 A common means to circumvent this computational burden is to use approximations to the Gaussian likelihood.
 Among these,
 the Whittle likelihood is a standard spectral domain method for gridded data.
+Along its computational benefits, the Whittle likelihood provides robustness to departures from Gaussianity and allows to restrict the second-order model to a specific range of spatio-temporal frequencies.
-However, for spatial and spatio-temporal data where $d\geq 2$, it suffers from a large bias and typically does not allow for missing observations.
+However, for spatial and spatio-temporal data where $d\geq 2$, the standard Whittle likelihood suffers from a large bias and typically does not allow for missing observations.

 `DSWL` is a Python implementation of the Debiased Spatial Whittle likelihood [@guillaumin_debiased_2022], a method that addresses the bias of the Whittle likelihood [@sykulski_debiased_2019].
-While its use of the Fast Fourier Transform requires gridded data, the implemented method allows for missing observations, making it amenable to practical applications where a full hypercube of data measurements might not be available.
-Finally, the code is written to allow to switch between several backends, Numpy, Cupy and PyTorch.
+While its use of the Fast Fourier Transform requires gridded data, the implemented method additionally allows for missing observations, making it amenable to practical applications where a full hypercube of data measurements might not be available.
+The package allows to treat the case of multivariate data, including where the missingness patterns might differ between two variates.
+The code base also includes tapering, the use of which can further help alleviate boundary effects[@dahlhaus_edge_1987].
+Finally, the user can switch between several backends, Numpy, Cupy and PyTorch.
 This allows to further benefit from computational gains via GPU implementations of the Fast Fourier Transform.